Made Up Statistics

 Of all the made up statistics in this blog post, I suspect this is the one closest to the truth of things.

-Alright, let's conclude this article with some statistics I cooked up about frameworks in Python.
-I'm going to do more then just mention web frameworks, dabbling into other awesome things that the Python community has given us.
+Alright, let's conclude this article with some statistics I cooked up in regards to various Python related topics.

 - 23.6% of us get web.py and web2py confused with each other.